daattali/beautiful-jekyll/2018_readings.md

 subtitle: To help educate evolutionary biologists about the kinds of questions that marine scientists care about and to help educate marine scientists about the kinds of questions that evolutionary biologists care about, we have developed a recommended reading list of classic papers in both fields.
 ---

-Our coordinated reading groups will meet every two weeks to discuss two papers covering each of a series of topics in marine and evolutionary biology.
-Groups participating in these discussions can meet at their home institutions once during each two-week period (any time during the two weeks is fine), either as part of a lab meeting or another seminar or journal club.
-Participants will discuss the papers listed for that week, and address the discussion questions provided with each topic.
-For each topic, the group should then choose one person to summarize the group’s reaction to the papers and discussion questions on a Slack channel we have set up to facilitate discussions at [evolvingseas.slack.com](evolvingseas.slack.com).
-Discussion groups can also use the thread feature in Slack to post additional questions, and react to comments or questions posed by other groups.
+To facilitate broad discussions about literature among members of the RCN, we have set up Slack channel at [evolvingseas.slack.com](evolvingseas.slack.com).
+The steering committee has developed a reading list for Winter/Spring 2019, with a schedule for discussions every two weeks and questions for discussion.
+Participation can take one of two options.
+Option 1 (preferred): Participants start group at their home institution and meeting once or twice during each two-week period (any time during the two weeks is fine) to read and discuss the papers.
+For each topic, the group should then choose one person to summarize the group’s reaction to the papers and discussion questions on the Slack channel.
+Option 2: If a participant has trouble finding enough critical mass to form a group, that participant can read the papers and discuss them with the community on Slack.

+All participants can also use the thread feature in Slack to post additional questions, and react to comments or questions posed by other groups.

+#### We encourage all participants who would like to attend one of our workshops in the next three years (Synthesis, Genomics, or Training/Integration) to pariticipate in the discussions on the Slack channel.

 ## Theme and rationale
 For our first set of coordinated readings, we decided to focus the scale of spatial and temporal variability in the ocean, with a focus on how this variability may influence evolutionary processes.
 We are interested to have discussions about how adaptive change in populations may be structured in space in time, particularly below the scale of gene flow.
 Some of the readings were also designed to spark discussions about what constitutes evidence for adaptation and how we should design studies to study adaptation.
 Keep in mind there are many themes that we hope to discuss in the future (e.g., plasticity, evolutionary rescue, eco-evo dynamics and evolution in a community context, epigenetics) if this first set of coordinated readings is successful.

-We encourage all participants who would like to attend one of our workshops in the next three years (Synthesis, Genomics, or Training/Integration) to pariticipate in the discussions on the Slack channel.

 ## Week 1 (Deadline for discussion January 19)